-- appropriate transport infrastructure including the implementation of NATS and the construction of the NDR and improved public transport - affordable or supported housing - social infrastructure, including education, healthcare, police and emergency services, community facilities - local and renewable energy generation
+- appropriate transport infrastructure including the implementation of NATS and the construction of the NDR and improved public transport - affordable or supported housing - social infrastructure, including education, healthcare, police and emergency services and community facilities - local and renewable energy generation

-- water conservation measures

-- sustainable drainage systems (SuDS)

-- strategic sewers

-- open space and green infrastructure, including habitat creation, pedestrian and cycle links, allotments, recreation facilities, parks, trees, hedgerows, woodland and landscaping

-- utilities, including waste management/ recycling/composting facilities
+- water conservation measures - sustainable drainage systems (SuDS) - strategic sewers - open space and green infrastructure, including habitat creation, pedestrian and cycle links, allotments, recreation facilities, parks, trees, hedgerows, woodland and landscaping - utilities, including waste management/ recycling/composting facilities - 7.1 This Joint Core Strategy has been formulated on the basis of implementing the major growth in housing and employment so that they are coordinated with relevant infrastructure, services and facilities.
+It is not the intention of this JCS to permit housing growth to outstrip and be developed in advance of supporting employment and a full range of hard and soft infrastructure.

-- street furniture

-- public art